gabriela6/analysing-comorbidity-networks-in-Poland/README.md

 - secondary cause of death code (three-character ICD-10 code)
 - immediate cause of death code (three-character ICD-10 code)

-Wasilewski, W. Analiza porównawcza kodowania przyczyn zgonów oprogramowaniem IRIS i metodą manualną.
-Urząd Statystyczny w Olsztynie.
-2013.

-Przyczyny zgonu w Polsce.
-Ośrodek Badań nad Migracjami.
-[Online] [Cited: 19 styczeń 2022.] http://www.migracje.uw.edu.pl/projects/przyczyny-zgonu-w-polsce/.

 ## Used technologies
 - Python 3.8 with libraries: pandas, powerlaw, igraph, Matplotlib, NumPy, SciPy, scikit-learn
 - Cytoscape 3.7.0

 ## Results and Conclusions
 Short introduction to the topic with most relevant results and conclusions are presented in powerpoint presentation “prezentacja obrona” included in this repository.
-Presentation is written in Polish.
+Presentation was written in Polish.

 ## Thesis
 Full thesis text is available in National Repository of Written Diploma Theses https://polon.nauka.gov.pl/orpd/login

 ## Source code
-Source code is located in this repository in 2 .py files.
+Source code is located in this repository in two .py files.
 Comments in code are written in Polish.

 ## Sources
 [1] The Academy of Medical Sciences.
 Multimorbidity: a priority for global health research.
 [Online] [Cited: 18 January 2022.] https://acmedsci.ac.uk/policy/policy-projects/multimorbidity.